Amp9312/BASE9312/README.md

 # BASE
 Readme for BASE

-Purpose of this program is to use user generated console input to convert numbers or sequences of numbers from one base to another.
+Purpose of this c++ program is to use user generated console input to convert numbers or sequences of numbers from one base to another.

 Available functions:
 1 - Convert from X base to base 10 : With X base being determined by user input